 The best way to understand cognitive psychology is through discussion and hands-on experience.
-Consequently, I have incorporated several labs and quizzes as an integral part of the course.
-The combination of labs, quizzes, and in-class discussion will give you ample opportunity to display your knowledge and provide me with sufficient evidence to evaluate that knowledge throughout the semester.
+Consequently, several labs and quizzes are an integral part of the course.
+The combination of labs, quizzes, and in-class discussion will give you ample opportunity to display your knowledge and provide me with sufficient evidence to evaluate that knowledge in only 14 short days.
 Four types of assessment will evaluate your success in PSYC 331, outlined below.

-Classroom Attendance & Participation (CAP) Points (100 points) - CAP points account for 10% of a student's grade in the course.
-These points, awarded at the end of the semester evaluates how well and how often a student participates in the class or provides items of interest to the instructor that can assist in another student's learning.
+Classroom Attendance & Participation (CAP) Points (150 points) - CAP points account for 15% of a student's grade in the course.
+These points are awarded at the end of the semester based on how well and how often a student participates in the class or provides items of interest to the instructor that can assist in another student's learning.
 These points may also come from pop quizzes or unlisted outside assignments.
 Active oral participation is essential to do well in this portion of the grading.
-Should students fail to participate in class, they can expect to receive no better than 65 of 100 points.
-You can also expect to be downgraded in this area for more than two absences.
-Two absences or less will result in a 50 out of 50 points for attendance.
+Should students fail to participate in class, they can expect to receive no better than 100 of 150 points.
+You can also expect to be downgraded in this area for more than one absence.
+One absence or less will result in a 100 out of 100 points for attendance.
 Attendance is recorded daily and the student is awarded a daily score from (0-Slept in class/did not attend, 1-Failed to participate/refused to answer question when called upon or late to class, 2-participated when called upon, 3-active, voluntary participation).
 The participation portion of the grade will be calculated using an instructor-derived formula based on your daily score total.

-Daily Questions (DQ) 100 points - To encourage daily preparation and to reward those who do prepare, students will answer 1-3 daily question(s) during each of the classes.
+Daily Questions (DQ) 100 points - To encourage daily preparation and to reward those who do prepare, students will answer 1-4 daily question(s) during each of the classes.
 Each question will be worth 4 points.
 A total of 25 questions will count toward your overall grade, although it is probable that more than 25 questions may be given.
 However, your maximum score for this area is 100 points.
 When answering your daily question, you may use any study notes that you made prior to class.
 Daily lesson slides that you bring to class do constitute notes.
 Photocopies of another's notes do not constitute note preparation on your part.
 You may not use your textbook for the daily question.
 If you miss a DQ(s), you will simply miss the question(s) for that day.